TheDiscordian/disco-chat/README.md

 #### Windows

-Warning: There be 🐉.
-While users have gotten Disco Chat running in WSL, no one has run it natively on Windows yet without WSL.
-If you get it working, a PR to this README would be *hugely* appreciated.

 Grab the appropriate [kubo binary](https://dist.ipfs.tech/#kubo).
 Ensure you extract the package, pulling the ipfs binary out.
 Then move it to `bin/` naming it according to [this guide](https://tauri.app/v1/guides/building/sidecar/)'s parameters (final name will be something like `kubo-x86_64-pc-windows-msvc.exe`, probably, check [here](https://doc.rust-lang.org/nightly/rustc/platform-support.html#tier-1-with-host-tools) if you can't figure out your triple).

 ## Run as Dev